LauraGitGit/Hang-man-Game/README.md

    For example, if you extracted it to your Desktop:

    **Mac:**
-   bash
+   -bash
-   cd ~/Desktop/HangmanGame
+   -cd ~/Desktop/HangmanGame
-   python3 HangmanGame.py
+   -python3 HangmanGame.py

 Enjoy!